 Do something productive

 Once upon a time, I would get super frustrated whenever I had writer’s block.
 I’d think about how unproductive I had been just staring at a blank Word document.
-And then I’d be concerned about all the things that I still needed to do on my to-do list.
-And I’d think about how I had not tackled anything on that to-do list because I was too busy staring at that darn blank Word document!
+And then I’d be concerned about all the things that I still needed to get through on my to-do list.
 I was beating myself up for having writer’s block.
-And that had a negative impact on my productivity.
+But that, in turn, had a negative impact on my overall productivity.

-So now, when I have writer’s block, I pull out my to-do list and look at the small things that I can tackle right away.
-Even the most trivial task can help give a much-needed sense of accomplishment, reduce frustration, and help get back to focusing on writing.
+Now, when I have writer’s block, I pull out my to-do list and look at the small things that I can tackle right away.
+Even the most trivial task can help give a much-needed sense of accomplishment, reduce frustration, and help get back to give focus.

 Sounds silly, right?
 A remedy for writer’s block is to write?!
 Sure is.
 Open up a new Word document, or take out a fresh piece of paper and start jotting down thoughts and ideas.
 There doesn’t need to be any structure.
 Just start writing.

 Write about what is going on outside your window.
 Write about the weather.
 Heck, write about having trouble writing (confession – that is exactly how this blog post came to be).
 Have a bit of fun with it and see where your random scribblings takes you creatively.
 No doubt you’ll be over the dreaded writer’s block in no time.